Hackuarium/ion-mobility/CAD/V2/README.md

 The ESI needle (needs to be 3-4 kV higher in potential than the first electrode) can be mounted in front of the desolvation region.

+A Nafion membrane is commonly used in IMS to separate ionized gases from other gaseous species and prevent measurement disturbances.
+Here are a few reasons why this membrane is used:
+1. Ion selection: the Nafion membrane is selective for H+, Na+, K+ and NH4+ cation ions.
+It therefore selects the ions of interest for measurement, while rejecting other non-ionized or uncharged gaseous species.
+2. Gas separation: the Nafion membrane is permeable to gases, but only allows high-mobility gases such as H2, N2, O2 and H2O to pass through.
+It therefore prevents low-mobility gases, such as noble gases, from entering the measurement zone and interfering with the results.
+3. Impurity removal: the Nafion membrane can remove impurities from gases by exchanging the cations present on its surface with the impurities.
+It is therefore useful for eliminating contaminants that could interfere with measurement.

+In our case, the membrane is mainly used for ion selection.
+In fact, it allows us to have only the species of interest in our spectrometer, and therefore more reliable results.
+The membrane is placed between the needle and the first electrode.

+Our membrane specifications:
+*Model: Nafion 117*
+*Thickness: 183 µm*
+*Density: 360 g/m2*
+*Conductivity: 0.083 S/cm*
+*Exchange capacity: 0.89 meq/g*
+*Size: 40 mm diameter circle*

 ## Current limitations

 1. There currently lacks a way to implement a 3 grid shutter in this version of the IMS.
 There needs to be an access point for the middle of the IMS, in between the 2 regions where we can insert the 3 grids and let the ion packets pass on command.